 - 1. In the Name field, type a name for the vault being created. - 2.
 [Optional] In the Comments field, add a description of the vault. - 3.
 Click Path and specify a path to the folder that will be used as the vault.
-A personal vault can be organized on a network share, FTP server, detachable media, tape device, or on a hard drive local to the machine. - 4.
-[Optional] If the vault is created on a tape device: - a.
-Click Drives to specify the tape drive(s) to be used when backing up to the vault.
-By default, all available drives will be used.
-Click Use the following drives only and select or clear required check boxes; - b.
-Click Tape pool and specify the pool whose tapes will be used by the vault.
-By default, the Acronis pool is selected. - 5.
+A personal vault can be organized on a network share, FTP server, detachable media, Acronis Cloud Storage, or on a hard drive local to the machine. - 4.
 Click OK.
 As a result, the created vault appears in the Personal group of the vaults tree.